 We designed end-to-end encryption engine with the following properties:

-Each note of each user is encrypted by a unique encryption key using Themis library (AES-GCM-256 with KDF).
+- Each note of each user is encrypted by a unique encryption key using Themis library (AES-GCM-256).

 Besides the cryptographic core, we've also provided a number of security recommendations for development aligned with “defense in depth” approach:

 - Usage of platform-specific security controls to provide maximum security guarantees (biometrics authentication, integration with SecureEnclave and iCloudKeychain).